Frequently Asked Questions

 somewhat from semester to semester.
 Contact Ruth Phillips in Time & Attendance/Payroll for the number of instructional days.

-I'm going on maternity or sick leave, do I need to complete any forms?
+I'm going on maternity or sick leave.
+What forms do I need to complete?

 Yes, you must complete a Request for Leave of Absence Form and provide your supervisor with documentation from your attending physician.
 Your